Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 - frequent (more than 15 per minute).

-2. According to the density of the location on the cardiogram, single and paired (two contractions in a row) extrasystoles are distinguished.
+2. Based on the density of location on the cardiogram, single and paired (two contractions in a row) extrasystoles are distinguished.

-3. By localization - right - and left ventricular extrasystoles, which can be distinguished on the ECG, but this division does not have much significance.
+3. By localization - right - and left ventricular extrasystoles, which can be distinguished on an ECG, but this division is not particularly important.

-4. By the nature of the location of the focus of excitation
+4. According to the nature of the location of the source of excitation

-- monotopic extrasystoles coming from the same focus
+- monotopic extrasystoles emanating from the same focus

-- polytopic, emanating from the foci located in different parts of the myocardium of the ventricles
+- polytopic, emanating from foci located in different parts of the ventricular myocardium

-5. By the shape of the ventricular complexes
+5. According to the shape of the ventricular complexes

-- monomorphic extrasystoles, having the same shape during the recording of one cardiogram
+- monomorphic extrasystoles, having the same shape throughout the recording of one cardiogram

 6. By rhythm

-- periodic (allorhythmic) extrasystoles - an extraordinary contraction of the ventricles occurs at regular intervals, for example, every second normal complex "falls out", instead of which there is an extrasystole - bigemenia, every third - trigeminia, every fourth - quadrimenia
+- periodic (allorhythmic) extrasystoles - extraordinary contraction of the ventricles occurs with periodicity, for example, every second normal complex “falls out”, instead of which an extrasystole occurs - bigemeny, every third - trigeminy, every fourth - quadrimeny

-- non-periodic (sporadic) extrasystoles occur irregularly, regardless of the leading heart rate.
+- non-periodic (sporadic) extrasystoles occur irregularly, regardless of the leading heart rhythm.

-7. Depending on the results of daily monitoring, extrasystoles are classified according to the criteria developed by Lown and Wolf.
+7. Depending on the results of 24-hour monitoring, extrasystoles are classified according to the criteria developed by Laun and Wolf.
 There are five classes of extrasystoles:

-- grade 0 - extrasystoles not registered during the day
+- 0 class – extrasystoles were not registered during the day

-- Grade 1 - rare, up to 30 per hour, monomorphic, monotopic extrasystoles are noted
+- Class 1 – rare, up to 30 per hour, monomorphic, monotopic extrasystoles are noted

-- Grade 2 - frequent, more than 30 per hour, single, monomorphic, monotopic extrasystoles
+- Class 2 – frequent, more than 30 per hour, single, monomorphic, monotopic extrasystoles

-- Grade 3 - single polytopic extrasystoles are registered
+- Class 3 – single polytopic extrasystoles are recorded

 - 4A class – paired polytopic extrasystoles

-- Grade 4B - volley extrasystoles (more than three in a row at once) and runs of ventricular tachycardia
+- Class 4B – volley extrasystoles (more than three in a row at once) and jogging ventricular tachycardia

-- Grade 5 - early and very early extrasystoles, type "R to T" on the ECG, arising in the early, initial phase of ventricular diastole, when muscle tissue relaxation is observed.
-These extrasystoles can lead to ventricular fibrillation and asystole (cardiac arrest).
+- Class 5 – early and very early extrasystoles, type “R on T” according to ECG, occurring in the early, initial phase of ventricular diastole, when relaxation of muscle tissue is observed.
+Such extrasystoles can lead to ventricular fibrillation and asystole (cardiac arrest).

-This classification is important in prognostic terms, since 0 - 1 classes do not pose a threat to life and health, and 2 - 5 classes, as a rule, arise against the background of organic lesions of the heart and are prone to malignant course, that is, they can lead to sudden cardiac of death.
+This classification is important in prognostic terms, since classes 0 - 1 do not pose a threat to life and health, and classes 2 - 5, as a rule, arise against the background of organic lesions of the heart and have a tendency to a malignant course, that is, they can lead to sudden cardiac arrest. of death.

-Ventricular extrasystole can develop with the following conditions and diseases:
+Ventricular extrasystole can develop under the following conditions and diseases:

 1. Functional reasons.
-Often, the appearance of single rare extrasystoles on the ECG is recorded in healthy individuals without any heart disease.
-Emotional stress, vegetative-vascular dystonia, drinking coffee, energy drinks in large quantities, smoking a large number of cigarettes can lead to this.
+Often the appearance of single rare extrasystoles on the ECG is recorded in healthy individuals without any heart disease.
+This can be caused by emotional stress, vegetative-vascular dystonia, drinking coffee, energy drinks in large quantities, and smoking a large number of cigarettes.

-2. Organic damage to the heart.
+2. Organic heart damage.
 This group of reasons includes:

-- ischemic heart disease, more than 60% of ventricular premature beats are caused by this disease
+- coronary heart disease, more than 60% of ventricular extrasystoles are caused by this disease

 - acute myocardial infarction